Robert Johns | 10 Feb, 2025

 Seeding the Random Number Generator

 For reproducible results, use the seed() function.
-This is especially useful in testing and debugging.
-Seeding sets the starting state of the random number generator, ensuring the same sequence of random numbers is produced every time you run the code with the same seed value:
+This ensures the same sequence of random numbers is produced every time you run the code with the same seed value.
+This is especially useful in testing and debugging scenarios.

 random.seed(42)